awsdocs/aws-codestar-user-guide/doc_source/setting-up.md

 Complete these steps to set up IAM user permissions\.

-1. To perform this step, sign in to theIAM console as a root user, an IAM administrator user in the account, or an IAM user or federated user with the associated AdministratorAccess managed policy or equivalent\.
+1. To perform this step, sign in to the IAM console as a root user, an IAM administrator user in the account, or an IAM user or federated user with the associated AdministratorAccess managed policy or equivalent\.
 Attach the **`AWSCodeStarFullAccess`** managed policy to the IAM user that is used to create the project\.

 1. Sign in to the AWS CodeStar console as the IAM user with `AWSCodeStarFullAccess` attached who will create the project, and then create your project as described in [Step 1: Create an AWS CodeStar Project](getting-started.md#getting-started-create)\.
 AWS CodeStar creates Owner, Contributor, and Viewer managed policies for the project\.
 As the project creator, your Owner permissions are applied automatically\.